some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The Request Service Entry type shall be used to indicate that a service instance is required.
+The Request Service entry type shall be used to indicate that a service instance is required.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_269